Skip to main content

 Since provider machines will run nodes of various protocols, they must have a high uptime.
 Providers must ensure that their machines have 99% or more uptime annually.
 Machines that meet this requirement are chosen for node deployments, which means having a less uptime machine will impact the earning potential.

-To maintain a robust network, machines with less than 99% uptime could be kicked out.
+To maintain a robust network, machines with less than 99% uptime could be removed.

 Provider Onboarding